 What is eIDAS ?

 The eIDAS regulation has been enforceable across the EU Since 1st July 2016. eIDAS classifies two types of secure electronic and digital signatures standards;

 Under eIDAS, citizens and businesses can use their native eIDS when accessing public services within other EU Member States that use eIDS.
 This regulation defines the conditions in which the Member States will recognize electronic identification from users.

 Additionally, this regulation implements standards for digital signatures, time stamps, electronic seals, and other proof of authentication, including digital certification and registered delivery services that give those electronic transactions the same legal status as if they were conducted on paper.
-Signatys provides solutions for both types.
+Signatys provides remote signing solutions for both types.

 The eIDAS regulation has been enforceable across the EU Since 1st July 2016.

 The aim of MIFID II (Markets In Financial Instruments Directive), implementation on 3rd of January 2018, is to increase the efficiency and transparency of the European financial markets and enhance protection for investors (clients).
 For many market participants and especially banks, implementing and executing the obligatory assessments of MiFiD II, which are an element of suitability and appropriateness, into their company processes in a client-oriented and efficient way is a major challenge.